xwccar/rice-early-vigor-phenotyping/README.md

 # Rice Early Vigor Methods

-Reference implementation accompanying the manuscript *Estimation of a phenology-derived early growth vigor proxy in rice using time-series UAV LiDAR and multispectral phenotyping*.
+This repository contains the analysis code accompanying the manuscript *Estimation of a phenology-derived early growth vigor proxy in rice using time-series UAV LiDAR and multispectral phenotyping*.

 ## Data